-Tack - Regulation snaffles, Pelhams, all with cavesson nosebands, are recommended.
+Tack - Bridle is required.
+No halters will be allowed!
+Regulation snaffles, Pelhams, all with cavesson nosebands, are recommended types.
 A judge may penalize for non-conventional types of bits or nosebands.

 In junior exhibitor classes, braiding is optional but does enhance the "turn out" of the horse/pony.
 In senior exhibitor classes the mane and tail must be braided to be considered for placing.